Mayo Clinic's approach

 - Experience.
 Mayo Clinic doctors and staff have helped thousands of people recover from traumatic spinal cord injuries and nontraumatic spinal disorders using many therapies.
 The Commission on Accreditation of Rehabilitation Facilities (CARF) has accredited the Spinal Cord Injury Rehabilitation Program at Mayo Clinic's campus in Minnesota.

 Integrated team.
-Mayo Clinic's spinal cord injury rehabilitation team is led by doctors who are subspecialty board certified in spinal cord injury medicine as well as trained in physical medicine and rehabilitation, bone and muscle surgery (orthopedic surgeons), and brain and nervous system surgery.
-Neurologists and neurosurgeons are a part of our team.
+Mayo Clinic's spinal cord injury rehabilitation team is led by doctors who are subspecialty board certified in spinal cord injury medicine and trained in physical medicine and rehabilitation, and a team of specialized therapists including physical, occupational and speech therapists.
+They collaborate with other specialists across the institution, including orthopedic surgeons (bone and muscle surgery) and neurosurgeons (brain and nervous system surgery) in both the inpatient and outpatient settings.

-Your treatment team also includes nurses; doctors trained in mental health (psychologists); physical, occupational and recreational therapists; and other specialists.
+The acute spinal cord injury inpatient rehabilitation treatment team also includes nurses, doctors trained in mental health (psychologists), recreational therapists and other specialists.

 Individualized care.
 Your doctors will create an individualized treatment plan to meet your needs.
 Therapists and your spinal cord injury physicians will coordinate and work with you to determine which assistive technologies may help you.
 The Wheelchair and Seating Clinic at Mayo Clinic's campus in Minnesota offers many types of equipment and seating options for people who may need mobility options.

 Your treatment team considers you and your family to be an integral part of the treatment team, and you'll be informed and involved in making decisions and setting goals.